II. INTERNSHIP OFFICE

 - Interns are not staff members and may not represent UNDP in any official capacity;

-- Interns need to obtain financing for subsistence and make own arrangements for internship, travel, VISA, accommodation, etc.
+- Interns need to obtain financing for subsistence and make their own arrangements for internship, travel, VISA, accommodation, etc.

-Note: UNDP reserves the right to select one or more candidates from this vacancy announcement.
+Applicant information about UNDP rosters: UNDP reserves the right to select one or more candidates from this vacancy announcement.
 We may also retain applications and consider candidates applying to this post for other similar positions with UNDP at the same grade level and with similar job description, experience and educational requirements.

-UNDP has a zero-tolerance policy towards sexual exploitation and misconduct, sexual harassment, and abuse of authority.
+Non-discrimination: UNDP has a zero-tolerance policy towards sexual exploitation and misconduct, sexual harassment, and abuse of authority.
 All selected candidates will, therefore, undergo rigorous reference and background checks, and will be expected to adhere to these standards and principles.
+UNDP is an equal opportunity and inclusive employer that does not discriminate based on race, sex, gender identity, religion, nationality, ethnic origin, sexual orientation, disability, pregnancy, age, language, social origin or other status.

-The United Nations does not charge any application, processing, training, interviewing, testing or other fee in connection with the application or recruitment process.
+Scam warning: The United Nations does not charge any application, processing, training, interviewing, testing or other fee in connection with the application or recruitment process.
 Should you receive a solicitation for the payment of a fee, please disregard it.
 Furthermore, please note that emblems, logos, names and addresses are easily copied and reproduced.
 Therefore, you are advised to apply particular care when submitting personal information on the web.